remmmi/WooCommerce-Cart-REST-API/README.md

 ## Support CoCart

 Please consider starring ✨ and sharing 👍 the project repo!
 This helps the project get known and grow with the community.
-We’d also love to hear what you have to say.
-[Share your thoughts](https://testimonial.to/cocart) and help others discover CoCart.
+If you like to help further CoCart's development, why not [consider sponsoring](https://github.com/co-cart/co-cart/blob/development/BACKERS.md).

 Thank you! 🙏

 ## Testimonials